nats-io/nats-architecture-and-design/adr/ADR-51.md

 This message will be published near the supplied timestamp, the `Nats-Schedule-Target` must be a subject in the same stream and the published message could be republished using Stream Republish configuration.

 The generated message has a Message TTL of `5m`.

+The time format is RFC3339 and may include a timezone which the server will convert to UTC when received and execute according to UTC time later.

 ## Cron-like schedules